MilesOfRoses/my-jekyll/_posts/design/2017-01-06-paper-cutout-texture.md

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/31365448263/in/album-72157676949094332/" title="9 - roughen leave edges"><img src="https://c8.staticflickr.com/1/765/31365448263_26c09e794a_m.jpg" width="240" height="159" alt="9 - roughen leave edges"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 	<p>That's basically all it takes to make a tree!
 Now we can make copies of this tree by selecting both the "Trunk 1" and "Leaves 1" layers and Edit > Copy and Edit > Paste.
-Rename the copies to "Trunk 2", "Leaves 2" and "Trunk 3", "Leaves 3" I would also reccomend changing the layer colors for each copy to make it easier for you to tell them apart in the time-line.
+Rename the copies to "Trunk 2", "Leaves 2" and "Trunk 3", "Leaves 3" I would also recommend changing the layer colors for each copy to make it easier for you to tell them apart in the time-line.
 To do this, just click the little colored box to the left of the layer name and select a new color for each copy.
 I set layers 1 to red, layers 2 to blue, and layers 3 to yellow.
 To make each copy look more unique, I made some minor adjustments to the mask points of each copy, so that they don't just look like completely identical copies.</p>

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/32027419842/in/album-72157676949094332/" title="10 - tree copies"><img src="https://c3.staticflickr.com/1/479/32027419842_0892cda610_m.jpg" width="240" height="186" alt="10 - tree copies"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>